actiniumn404/fll-curriculum/docs/transitioning-to-ftc.md

 ## Can the field mat be any mat, or should we get it from some approved vendor?

-The field has to have these soft tiles: https://www.andymark.com/products/soft-tiles-for-first-tech-challenge-field-options?via=Z2lkOi8vYW5keW1hcmsvV29ya2FyZWE6Ok5hdmlnYXRpb246OlNlYXJjaFJlc3VsdHMvJTdCJTIycSUyMiUzQSUyMmZ0YyttYXQlMjIlN0Q
+The field has to have specific [official soft tiles](https://www.andymark.com/products/soft-tiles-for-first-tech-challenge-field-options?via=Z2lkOi8vYW5keW1hcmsvV29ya2FyZWE6Ok5hdmlnYXRpb246OlNlYXJjaFJlc3VsdHMvJTdCJTIycSUyMiUzQSUyMmZ0YyttYXQlMjIlN0Q).

 ## Tools/programming language that the team should get familiar with?

 Even though block programming is an option many teams use, we recommend using Java-based programming to increase your flexibility.
-You can find our Introduction to Java-Based Programming in the FTC guide on our website here: https://ftc18225.everstem.org/resources

 ## Anything that the team can prepare/look into at this time?